12 / 19

 Detection that pinpoints.
 Response that is coordinated.

-Addressable fire detection and alarm — one of the three fire families (fire alarm, fire hydrant, fire extinguishers) — Honeywell, Bosch, Notifier and Siemens panels — integrated with PA, BMS, access control and emergency lighting to readiness per NBC, IS 2189 and NFPA 72, for consultant and AHJ review.2 - 04
+Addressable and conventional fire detection and alarm — one of the three fire families (fire alarm, fire hydrant, fire extinguishers) — Honeywell, Bosch, Notifier and Siemens panels — integrated with PA, BMS, access control and emergency lighting to readiness per NBC, IS 2189 and NFPA 72, for consultant and AHJ review.2 - 04

 Fire Hydrant System